juampe/ubuntu/README.md

-# Ubuntu 64 bit Multiarch docker containers��
+# Ubuntu 64 bit Multiarch docker containers 🐳
 This is replicable a 2 stage bootstrap ubuntu images built from debootstrap Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/ubuntu).
 Access to the Git [repository](https://github.com/juampe/ubuntu)